redhat-na-ssa/golden-path-project-setup/docs/02-deploy-service-mesh-rhoai.md

 ## Add Red Hat OpenShift AI and Service Mesh to your cluster

-You need to log into your OpenShift cluster
+Log into your OpenShift cluster

 From the Trusted Application Pipeline options, look for the Red Hat OpenShift option.
 Use the displayed Console URL, and supplied Username and Password to log into OpenShfit.